-By taking a long-term look at the decade 2008-18, four main products (iPod, iPad, iPhone, Mac), and its other products, a few insights are coming up:
+By taking a long-term look at a decade, four main products (iPod, iPad, iPhone, Mac), and its other products, a few insights are coming up:

 - Over the years, Mac remained a stable product.
 However, Apple, which started as a computer company 10-15 years, became an entirely new company, powered up by a new business model and a whole new set of products.
 The Mac was once the company’s main product, making up most of its revenues.
 Over the years became a “niche” compared to the iPhone.
 In 2018 all the Mac products made up about 10% of the total net sales for Apple.
 While we can expect the Mac to still be relevant in the coming decade in the professional world, its net sales might remain relatively stable over time.
 It might be possible that its sales share in comparison to other products might get smaller and smaller.

 - The iPhone has been a massive success.
 Nothing new about it.
 Yet it is interesting to notice how the iPhone cannibalized the iPod.
 In conventional business strategy, cannibalization is something to avoid in most cases.
 In this particular scenario, the iPhone did cannibalize the iPod, yet it also opened up a much broader market.
 This blue ocean made Apple reach a completely different scale, bringing it into mass consumers’ hands.
 Today the iPhone represented 63% of Apple’s net sales.

 - From 2011-14 iPad and related products and services surpassed the Mac.
 This might have given the impression that the tablet market was ready to take over the portable computer market.
 Yet, that didn’t happen, or at least not as imagined.
 Starting in 2015, the Mac picked up momentum, and in 2018, the Mac still generated more sales than the iPad.
 Therefore, Mac and portable computers, in general, have shown a resilience that made them a relatively stable product for Apple.